The Sea We Swim In

 Psychologists, economists, advertising and marketing executives — for decades, the experts failed to register the power of narrative.
 Scientists thought stories were too frivolous to study.
 Economists were knee-deep in theory.
 Marketers just wanted to cut to the sales pitch.
 Yet stories, not reasoning, are the key to persuasion.

 Whether we’re aware of it or not, stories determine how we comprehend the world and our place in it.
-And the tools of professional storytellers — character, world, detail, voice — can unlock a way of thinking that’s required for an age in which we don’t passively consume media but actively participate in it.
+The tools of professional storytellers — characterization, world-building, the narrative arc — are available to all of us.
+But to use them effectively, we need to unlock a way of thinking that may seem novel — though in fact it is very, very old.

-Building on recent discoveries in cognitive psychology and neuroscience, inspired by the author’s Strategic Storytelling seminar at Columbia University, THE SEA WE SWIM IN shows us how to see the world in narrative terms, not as a thesis to be argued but as a story to be told.
+Frank Rose’s previous book, The Art of Immersion, showed how the way we tell stories is changing in the digital age.
+Now, building on recent discoveries in cognitive psychology and neuroscience, inspired by his Strategic Storytelling seminar at Columbia University, THE SEA WE SWIM IN shows us how to see the world in narrative terms, not as a thesis to be argued but as a story to be told.
 This is the essence of narrative thinking.
 It is, as The Wall Street Journal notes, “critical thinking for an age of pervasive media.”

 Leading brands and top entertainment professionals already understand this mode of thought.
 From Warby Parker to Mailchimp to The Walking Dead, this book explains how they use stories to turn ordinary people into fans — and how you can do the same.